Ahmed-Manai/Hero-App/README.md

 * environments (environment variables)
 * index.html (main index file for Angular app)
 * main.ts (main entry point for Angular app, compile all app component to run in the browser)
+* polyfills.ts (polyfills script for browsers support)
+* styles.css (global main css file, css code for the angular app)
+* test.ts (main entry point for testing Angular app)

+src/app folder:
+* app-routing.module.ts (app router)
+* app.component.css (style for the app component)
+* app.component.html (makup all html code)
+* app.component.spec.ts (unit test)
+* app.component.ts (logic)
+* app.module.ts (root module, how to assemble the app, contain the imports (AppRoutingModel...) and diclaration(root component : AppComponent...))

+# Angular Component
+Angular framework is component based fontend framework (Component are main building block of an angular app) A Component is a combination of data html template and logics, the component represent an area of view inside the browser (load inside the browser).

+#